PlayEveryWare/eos_plugin_for_unity/readme.md

 6. Add the scenes to the ```Scenes In Build``` section of the ```Build Settings``` window.
 This can be done quickly by using the ```Shift``` key to select each scene at the same time, then dragging them into the proper area.
 Repeating for each sample pack folder.

+    > [!WARNING]
-    > :heavy_exclamation_mark: If you have other scenes already, and plan to look at the samples in a build, drag a sample scene to be the 0th scene in Build Settings before you build.
+    > If you have other scenes already, and plan to look at the samples in a build, drag a sample scene to be the 0th scene in Build Settings before you build.

 <br />

 ## Running the samples

+> [!WARNING]
-> :heavy_exclamation_mark: The plugin must be <a href="#configuring-the-plugin">configured</a> for samples to be functional.

-> :heavy_exclamation_mark: Some Samples may not be accessible if the extra packs were not <a href="#importing-the-samples">imported</a>, or the scenes weren't added in the build settings.
+> The plugin must be <a href="#configuring-the-plugin">configured</a> for samples to be functional.
+Additionally, some samples may not be accessible if the extra packs were not <a href="#importing-the-samples">imported</a>, or the scenes weren't added in the build settings.

 Sample walkthroughs can be found [here](docs/Walkthrough.md).

 <details>
   <summary><b>Steps to run a sample in editor</b></summary>

+> [!WARNING]
-> :heavy_exclamation_mark: The Social Overlay Feature is not supported in editor.
+> The Social Overlay Feature is not supported in editor.

 1. In the Unity editor, open the desired sample scene from the imported Scenes folder.